farhaanaliii/farhaanaliii/README.md

 ![Profile Views](https://views.whatilearened.today/views/github/farhaanaliii/views.svg)

 Welcome to my GitHub profile!
 I'm a backend developer passionate about exploring programming, reverse engineering, and cybersecurity.
-My coding journey started in 8th class, and since then, I’ve worked on building efficient backend systems, with a focus on API development, data processing, and security.
-I love solving real-world problems and constantly learning new techniques to improve my skills.
+My coding journey began in 8th grade, and since then, I’ve focused on building efficient backend systems, with a particular emphasis on API development, data processing, and security.
+I enjoy solving real-world problems and continually learning new techniques to enhance my skills.
 When I’m not coding, I’m usually gaming—taking on challenges and enjoying some fun competition!

 ---